dhruvikmodi23/DUHacks4.0/README.md

 # Donation Platform : SocialConnect

 ## 📌 Project Overview
-The **NGO Donation Platform** is a MERN stack-based web application that connects NGOs with potential donors.
+The **SocialConnect** is a MERN stack-based web application that connects NGOs with potential donors.
 NGOs can register on the platform and request necessary items, while users can browse NGOs, view their requests, and donate accordingly.
 Users also have the option to donate directly without selecting a specific request.
+Additionally, NGOs can organize events, while users can apply to volunteer in these events.

 ## 🛠 Tech Stack
 - **Frontend:** React, React Router, Redux, HTML, CSS, JavaScript
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB
 - **Authentication:** JWT (JSON Web Token)
-- **API Integration:** Google Maps API (for NGO geo-tagging)
+- **API Integration:** OpenStreet Map API (for NGO geo-tagging)
 - **Tools & IDEs:** IntelliJ IDEA, VS Code

 ## 🚀 Features